laurarnichols/defectCrossSections/Export/VASP/FromVASPOutput/doc/README.md

 The default values are `VASPDir = './'` and `exportDir = './Export'`.
 If the directory used for the exported files does not exist, it will be created.

+To run the code, use something like `aprun -n num-procs path-to-package/bin/Export_FromVASPOutput.x < exportFromOutput.in > exportFromOutput.out`.

 Currently, the I/O is only done by the root node (`ionode`), but the processing of the data is split across all processes.